MPE06: Advanced QA protocols: use and development: Going beyond existing or outdated QC standards

 Extra teachers: Klaus Bacher, Steve Balter (via skype), Lesley Cockmartin, Julie Horrocks, Rémy Klausz, Jim Malone & Federica Zanca

 Location: Leuven, Belgium

 Registration fee: € 590

-Reduced registration fees are available upon request for the first 6 applicants of one of the following countries (with a maximum of 2 participants per country): Albania, Belarus, Bosnia Herzegovina, Bulgaria, Cyprus, Estonia, Greece, Hungary, Kosovo, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Turkey, Ukraine, UN list of least developed countries.
+Reduced registration fees are available upon request for the first 6 applicants of one of the following countries (with a maximum of 2 participants per country): Albania, Belarus, Bosnia Herzegovina, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Kosovo, Latvia, Lithuania, Macedonia, Moldova, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Turkey, Ukraine, UN list of least developed countries.

 The registration fee covers the costs of the course.

 |Food & drinks (coffee breaks)||Will be offered|